Rei-SwitchBot/faq/en-us/Lock & Lock Pro.md

 SwitchBot App Version: 7.11 or newer

-1．

-Make sure your SwitchBot App version is up to date.
+1．Make sure your SwitchBot App version is up to date.

-2．

-Make sure SwitchBot Lock and SwitchBot Hub series have been added to your App.
+2．Make sure SwitchBot Lock and SwitchBot Hub series have been added to your App.

-3． After the SwitchBot Lock linked to the Hub automatically, you will be able to lock and unlock remotely using the SwitchBot App even when the device is out of Bluetooth range.
+3．After the SwitchBot Lock linked to the Hub automatically, you will be able to lock and unlock remotely using the SwitchBot App even when the device is out of Bluetooth range.

-4．

-If you have any questions, please contact us via SwitchBot App > Profile > Help & Feedback >Feedback.

 SwitchBot Hub Series Products: SwitchBot Hub Mini, SwitchBot Hub 2